SCL-Project/Tokenization/Website-P2P /Backend/readme.md

 # Starting the backend
 Open two terminals.

-For one navigate into the p2p-backend directory  ->
+For one navigate into the Backend directory  ->
 install npm (npm install) and all the dependencies (npm i ... )  ->
 use ``node index.js`` to start the backend.
 It will run on port 4000

-For the other navigate into the p2p-frontend-poc directory  ->
+For the other navigate into the Frontend directory  ->
 install npm (npm install) and all the dependencies (npm i ... )  ->
 use ``npm start`` to run the frontend.
 It will run on port 3000 or 3001